ovaleriankaa/lab_unit_tests/README.md

 The simulator processes this path step-by-step.
 It tracks all the unique floor cells the robot visits.
 If a command tells the robot to move into a wall or off the map, the robot stays in its current position for that turn.

 The final output is a single number: the coverage percentage.
 This is calculated by dividing the number of unique cells the robot visited by the total number of cleanable floor cells on the map.

+## Documentation
+Documentation for both RobotSimulator and UnitTests is generated automatically.
+View it here: [Link to GitHub Pages]